jaredly/j3/Roadmap.md

 - [x] get a test file running, doing the ... bootstrap chain
 - [x] indicate how long it takes
 - [ ] have them ... run their plugins too?
 Yeah.
+  - so that tests run. and then ...
+- [ ] and ... it looks like algw-subst isn't actually really slow??

 ## [x] Drag and Drop!!!
 not perfect, but passable??